Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 U are who U are, a self in various roles in the play of life.

-U are what U are, God in the audience.
+U are what U are, the soul in the audience.

-U are double U (W), self and God.
+U are double U (W), self and soul.

 The play of life unfolds in the now.